-2) Size of Training and Testing Group: In the current experiments, we choose both the training group size M in (1) and the testing group size N in (6) as 10, to address the variations of noise in the CSI estimation.
+- changes of door states happen in 1 to 2 s, current sampling frequency is enough for capturing binary changes for doors.
+In order to detect and monitor the entire transition of the changes or other changes happen in a sudden, a higher sampling frequency is indispensable. - 2) Size of Training and Testing Group: In the current experiments, we choose both the training group size M in (1) and the testing group size N in (6) as 10, to address the variations of noise in the CSI estimation.
 We have studied the performance of TRIEDS with different sizes of training and testing group.
 It is found out that with a size greater than 10, the performance does not improve much but a larger delay for acquiring more CSI samples is introduced.
-Hence, in this work, without sacrificing the time sensitivity of TRIEDS, the size of 10 (i.e., a sensing duration of 0.2s) is adopted.
+Hence, in this paper, without sacrificing the time sensitivity of TRIEDS, the size of ten (i.e., a sensing duration of 0.2 s) is adopted.

-B. Impact of Human Movements
+B. Impact of HMs

-TRIEDS utilizes the TR technique to map multipath profiles of indoor events into separate points in the TR space, due to the fact that different indoor events and human movements alter the wireless multipath profiles differently.
+TRIEDS utilizes the TR technique to map multipath profiles of indoor events into separate points in the TR space, due to the fact that different indoor events and HMs alter the wireless multipath profiles differently.

 In Section IV-G, the experimental results of applying TRIEDS in a through-the-wall guard task are discussed.
-As shown in the Fig. 18, in most cases, given the door close event with no human motions, the TRRS of the same event with human motions drops.
+As shown in Fig. 18, in most cases, given the door close event with no human motions, the TRRS of the same event with human motions drops.
 However, the degradation in the TRRS introduced by human motions is small, whereas the gap between the TRRS of the door close event and that of the door open event is significantly large.
-The reason is that due to the small size of human body compared to indoor objects like doors, human body only alters a small portion of multipath components when moving not close to the transmitter or the receiver, resulting in sparse changes in the amplitude or the phase of a couple of taps in the CSI.
+The reason is that due to the small size of human body compared to indoor objects like doors, human body only alters a small portion of multipath components when moving not close to the TX or the RX, resulting in sparse changes in the amplitude or the phase of a couple of taps in the CSI.
 Consequently, the point of door close event with human motions locates at the "proximity" of the point of the static door close event, i.e., the two points are quite similar measured by the TRRS.
 They can be viewed as a single cluster given a proper threshold on the TRRS.
-However, when the human motions are close to the transmitter or the receiver, there is a chance that the altered multipath profile differs a lot from the one of the static indoor event, leading to a great attenuation in the TRRS, and thus a different cluster in the TR space as well as a miss detection in TRIEDS.
-Moreover, as discussed in Section IV-F, the detection accuracy drops compared to the case without intentional motions with intentional human movements.
+However, when the human motions are close to the TX or the RX, there is a chance that the altered multipath profile differs a lot from the one of the static indoor event, leading to a great attenuation in the TRRS, and thus a different cluster in the TR space as well as a miss detection in TRIEDS.
+Moreover, as discussed in Section IV-F, the detection accuracy drops compared to the case without intentional motions with intentional HMs.
 It is because that due to the existence of moving human bodies, the CSI or the multipath profiles in the environment deviate accordingly and keep changing.
 However, with the help of smoothing over the time domain, the dynamic changes in multipath profiles introduced by human motions can be trimmed out.